One-Shot Feed-Forward 360$^{\circ}$ Animatable Avatar via Inpainted UV-Space Gaussian Modeling: Additional Details on Experiments

-We provide video demos on the project page\footnote{\href{https://shaelynz.github.io/fhavatar/}{https://shaelynz.github.io/fhavatar/}}.
-These video demos present results for comparison with state-of-the-art approaches in terms of avatar animation and full-head rendering.
+\textbf{Video Demos.} We provide video demos on the project page\footnote{\href{https://shaelynz.github.io/fhavatar/}{https://shaelynz.github.io/fhavatar/}}.
+These video demos present results for comparison with state-of-the-art approaches in terms of avatar animation and 360$^\circ$ rendering.
 They demonstrate the effectiveness of our method, supporting high-quality animation and 360$^\circ$ rendering views.